GiBNerd/Bite6-Encoder/README.md

-Inside the 'Encoder' is the compiled java code for my encoder.
+Inside the 'Encoder' file is the compiled java code for my encoder.
 When running, type 'encode' then whatever you want to encode text to Bite6. 'decode' + valid Bite6 will decode it back into text.

 Example Output: